Clothing Donation To Do’s

 - Do your shorts still have a weird smell?
 That’s a no for us dawg.

-You want your clothing donations to be fresh and clean for their new owner!
+You want your clothing donations to be fresh and clean for their new owner.
+Rinse can help here — we can come pick up your clothing donation, wash it, and then take care of donating it!

-This one may seem pretty obvious but without a plan, chances are your bag of donations may end up sitting the garage or closet for another 6 months.
+This one may seem pretty obvious but without a plan, chances are your bag of donations may end up sitting in the garage or closet for another six months.
 To make things simple, here are two options to get those items out the door!

 - Option 1 - Rinse will pick up your clothing donations, free of charge with any Rinse order.
 You can check if you’re in our service area here.

 - Option 2 - Drop your clothes off at a local charity.
-Here is a great list of national and local organizations that accept clothing donations, how to locate them, and the cause that your donations will go to support!
+Here are some national and local organizations that accept clothing donations:

 Clothing Donation Alternatives